iTwin/viewer-components-react/packages/itwin/reports-config-widget/README.md

 # @itwin/reports-config-widget-react

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
-The Reports Config widget is one UI component for iTwin Viewer applications that simplifies how users (and developers) interface with the [Reporting Platform APIs](https://developer.bentley.com/apis/insights/overview/).
-This widget is one piece of the Reporting story which focuses on the configuration of Reports and the extraction thereof and it is a complement of the [Grouping & Mapping Widget](https://www.npmjs.com/package/@itwin/grouping-mapping-widget).
+The Reports Config widget is a UI component for iTwin Viewer applications that simplifies how users (and developers) interface with the [Reporting Platform APIs](https://developer.bentley.com/apis/insights/overview/).
+This widget is one piece of the Reporting story that focuses on the configuration of Reports and the extraction thereof.
+It is also a complement of the [Grouping & Mapping Widget](https://www.npmjs.com/package/@itwin/grouping-mapping-widget).
 The reports-config-widget-react package provides a UiProvider class - `ReportsConfigProvider` - which can be passed into the `uiProviders` prop of the iTwin Viewer's `<Viewer />` component.

 ## Getting Started